 - Cover and cook for 2 – 3 minutes.
 Check for doneness and flip using a fork/skewer/spoon to the other side.
 Cook from the other side for 2 – 3 minutes.
 Transfer to a plate.
 Similarly, prepare the rest of the paniyaram.

 - Serve Instant Rava Paniyaram with coconut chutney ( see recipe ).

-- Try to use non-stick paniyaram pan ( buy it here ).
+- Try to use a non-stick paniyaram pan.
 It requires less oil and is easy to clean as well.

 - Similarly, you can prepare paniyaram with the idli-dosa batter as well.
 Just skip adding cooking soda.

-- Without adding soda the batter can be stored in the fridge for 2 – 3 days.
+- The batter can be stored in the fridge for 2 – 3 days without adding soda.
 Every time before using bring it to room temperature.